bbauska/W3Cx-3of5/README.md

 <h4>Example: changing the background color of the page</h4>

-The <input type="color"> can fire change or input events.
+The &lt;input type="color"> can fire change or input events.
 Here is an example that changes the background color of the page when a color is chosen.
 [Try it online at JSBin](https://jsbin.com/jozuter/1/edit?html,css,js,console,output).

 <!------------------------------------------------------------------------------------------------>
 <!------------------------ 226. change backgound color of the body (300) ------------------------->